 The Kabul Assignment

-The kind of heat that settles into your bones and refuses to leave.
-The kind that makes you question every decision that led you to this moment—including the decision to accept this particular assignment in the first place.
+Kabul was hot.
+The kind of heat that makes you question every decision that led you to this moment—including the decision to accept this particular assignment in the first place.

 My pretext for this assignment was simple: I was a tourist.
-In situations like this, simple is always better than clever.
-Complex cover stories have too many moving parts, too many opportunities to contradict yourself or forget details under pressure.
+Simple is always better than clever.
+Complex cover stories have too many moving parts, too many opportunities to contradict yourself under pressure.

 The first few days were spent cementing that pretext.
 I hired a local guide—a necessity in Kabul, both for access and for maintaining appearances.
 We visited the bird market, where men gathered to trade songbirds and argue about politics.
 Sakhi Shrine, with its stunning tile work.
-Bagh-e Babur, the terraced gardens where Babur himself was buried.
+Bagh-e Babur, the terraced gardens.
 All the places a curious foreigner might want to see.

 Chicken Street in Kabul

 My guide was a decent person.
-Mid-thirties, spoke excellent English, had kind eyes that had seen too much.
+Mid-thirties, spoke excellent English, had the careful gaze of someone who’d learned to read situations before they turned.
 He was also transparent about the fact that he reported my activities to Taliban intelligence.
 He’d been arrested once before for failing to inform on a foreign traveller.
 A month in their custody had taught him the value of cooperation.

 “I tell them everything you do,” he explained on our second day together, as casually as if he were discussing the weather.
 “Where we go.
 What you ask about.
 What you photograph.
 This way, they know you are just a tourist.
 It protects both of us.”